G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 ## What is this?

 An Arduino is used to decode NMEA data from a GPS Module and display the time and date.
-The display are a 6 digit 7 segment display for time and a 4 digit display for date and stopwatch.
+The display uses a 6 digit 7 segment display for time and a 4 digit display for date and stopwatch.

 <P ALIGN="CENTER"><img src="Dsc01647sm.jpg" width=600>